Synod of Thurles

-The Synod of Thurles, which took place in 1850, was the first formal synod of Catholic episcopacy and clergy since 1642.
-The cathedral church of the Roman Catholic Archdiocese of Cashel and Emly is located in Thurles.
-The Synod was called by Paul Cullen following his appointment as Archbishop of Armagh.
-The Synod took place in St. Patrick's College, Thurles, County Tipperary, Ireland.
+The Synod of Thurles was a synod of clergy the Catholic Church in Ireland held in 1850 in St. Patrick's College, Thurles in County Tipperary.
+It was the first formal Irish Catholic synod since that of 1642 during the Confederation of Kilkenny.
+Thurles was the seat of the Roman Catholic Archdiocese of Cashel and Emly, with the original in Cashel and in Emly being owned by the Church of Ireland.
+The Synod was called by Paul Cullen as apostolic delegate to Ireland and Archbishop of Armagh.
 Proceedings commenced on Thursday, 22 August 1850.